Why Does Spironolactone Smell Like Weed?

 Can You Take Weed With Spironolactone?

 Well, we recommend asking your doctor whether or not it’s safe to mix.
 There is not a ton of information on interactions between spironolactone and weed.

 One Reddit user who utilizes both said, “I smoke and have edibles pretty often; I’ve been on Spiro for 6 months and have noticed no side effects.”
-Another in a different thread also noticed no side effects; they said, “I use a vape daily for chronic disease, and as far as I know, there’s no interaction.”
+Another user on a different thread also noticed no side effects.
+They said, “I use a vape daily for chronic disease, and as far as I know, there’s no interaction.”

 However, not everyone has been lucky.
 One Reddit user said, “I tried smoking weed on spiro and had the worst panic attack of my life, honestly.”
-Another user said, “I use to smoke daily but had to stop when I started spiro.
+Another said, “I used to smoke daily but had to stop when I started spiro.
 It causes my blood pressure to drop down to 90/65, I even fainted once after smoking.”

 WebMD says that mixing both could increase specific side effects of spironolactone.
 They said, “Alcohol or marijuana (cannabis) can make you more dizzy or drowsy.”
 Diarrhea is also a side effect of this medication.
 If weed also gives you diarrhea, there is a chance that the side effect may be amplified.